 There are no reviews yet

-New students with me will go through an organic assessment of skills to gauge where our starting point is and where our future goals might be.
-The assessment will differ depending on the student and their goals with me.
+New students with me will simply have a conversation.
+We discuss short term and long term goals, and go through an organic assessment of skills to gauge where our starting point is and where our journey might take us.
+Naturally, this differs with every student, and I ensure that I can meet the needs of each individual.

-Whereas the average price of trumpet lessons is $72/hour, I charge the average rate of $55/hour for Skype lessons and lessons in my home studio, and $65/hour if you prefer that I travel within 50 miles to you for lessons, or $75/hour if I have to travel over 50 miles and within 100 miles.
-If I have to cover any greater distance, it's probably best that we use Skype.
+Whereas the average price of trumpet lessons is $72/hour, I charge the average rate of $60/hour for Zoom lessons and lessons in my home studio, and $65/hour if you prefer that I travel within 10 miles to you for lessons, or $75/hour if I have to travel over 10 miles and within 50 miles.
+If I have to cover any greater distance, it's probably best that we use Zoom.

 I started teaching in high school once I developed a passion for music and sharing that passion with others.
 Of course, some of the avenues through which I could share this were through performance, but there was a definite discovery of a love of sharing this through teaching.
 I garnered a small private studio of my underclassmen in high school, and I continued to teach through my education at Eastman and have been growing ever since.

 I have worked with complete beginners all the way through advanced students verging on professional.
+I have worked with these students in both school and classroom settings, as well as private lesson settings.
 All are a pleasure to teach.

 If a teacher, especially a trumpet teacher, tells you that their way is the only way, it's best to treat what they say with a fair amount of skepticism!
 There is always a best way for YOU that the teacher has to work to discover with YOU.
 It could be that their way works for you, but everyone is different, and it's important to know this.

-Students should have a clear idea of what their goals are.
-Goal-oriented questions are key before coming to a teacher.
+Students should have a general idea of what their goals are.
+It's always good, even after many years, to ask the following questions:

-What are they good at?
-What things can we accentuate in their playing?
+What are you good at?
+What things can we accentuate in you playing?

-What are they bad at?
+What are you bad at?
 What things can we work on together?

-What are their short term, medium term, and long term goals?
+What are your short term, medium term, and long term goals?